Skip to content

 Grow your own herb mushrooms - How to grow the popular edible mushroom in a cucumber jar

-Do you want to grow king oyster mushrooms yourself?
+You want to grow your own herb mushrooms?
 Then you've come to the right place!
-King oyster mushrooms are highly prized in mushroom dishes.
-They have a spicy, nutty aroma and have a firm consistency even after heating.
-They can therefore also be used very well as vegan meat substitute can be used.
-The popular edible mushroom can be eaten raw in salads, for example, but tastes particularly good when marinated, fried, pickled or steamed.
+Herb mushrooms are very appreciated in mushroom dishes.
+They have a spicy, nutty flavor and have a firm consistency even after heating.
+Therefore, they can also be used very well as vegan meat substitute be used.
+The popular edible mushroom can be eaten raw in a salad, for example - but tastes especially good when marinated, fried, pickled or steamed.

-In this article, I would like to show you how you can grow king oyster mushrooms at home in a pickle jar.
+In this article I want to show you how to grow your own herb mushrooms at home in a cucumber jar.

 1. Motivation